curityio/cgi-grp2-signing-consentor/README.md

 A consentor that uses the **CGI-GRPv2** for signing the consent data.

-This project provides an open source CGI-GRPv2 Signing Consentor plug-in for the Curity Identity Server.
+This project provides an open source CGI-GRPv2 Signing Consentor plugin for the Curity Identity Server.
 This plugin provides the ability to an administrator to add functionality to Curity, which enables the users to sign the consent data using the CGI-GRPv2 API.
 The aforementioned API will be used to sign the consent data along with providing information about the person that signs the data, such as the Swedish personal number.
 For more information on the CGI-GRPv2 and the signing flow please visit <https://doc.funktionstjanster.se/#API/GRP2/>.